carpentries-lab/metagenomics-shell/_episodes/04-redirection.md

 > done
 ~~~
 {: .bash}

+The for loop begins with the formula `for <variable> in <group to iterate over>`.
+In this case, the word `filename` is designated
+as the variable to be used over each iteration.
+In our case `JC1A_R1.fastq` and `JC1A_R2.fastq` will be substituted for `filename`
+because they fit the pattern of ending with .fastq in directory we've specified.
+The next line of the for loop is `do`.
+The next line is
+the code that we want to execute.
+We are telling the loop to print the first two lines of each variable we iterate over and save the information
+to a file.
+Finally, the word `done` ends the loop.

 Note that we are using `>>` to append the text to our `seq_info.txt` file.
 If we used `>`, the `seq_info.txt` file would be rewritten
 every time the loop iterates, so it would only have text from the last variable used.
 Instead, `>>` adds to the end of the file.